Graduate School Admission Requirements

 - Application-processing fee

-- Two official copies of transcripts from the institution that awarded the highest degree
+- One official copy of transcript from the institution that awarded the highest degree

 - Statement of purpose